Zulfaabam/the-portal/README.md

 # The Portal

-The Portal is a dynamic news portal website built with Angular and styled using TailwindCSS, featuring real-time news content sourced from [The New York Times API](https://developer.nytimes.com/apis).
+The Portal is a dynamic news portal website built with [Angular](https://angular.dev/), styled using [TailwindCSS](https://tailwindcss.com/), slightly animated using [Motion One](https://motion.dev/), featuring real-time news content sourced from [The New York Times API](https://developer.nytimes.com/apis).
 With a clean, user-friendly layout, it offers a seamless reading experience across devices.
 Key features include:

 - Top Stories: Stay updated with the most important news at a glance.
 - Latest News: Discover the newest articles across all categories.
 - News Sections: Explore a variety of sections catering to different interests.
 - Search: Find specific articles or topics quickly and easily.

-Please visit the live demo [here](https://the-portal-seven.vercel.app/)
+Please visit the live demo [here](https://the-portal-seven.vercel.app/).

 ## Deployment